About the Program

 Telecommunications law covers every electronic communication and all broadcasting across the United States.
 This area is heavily regulated by federal law and the Federal Communications Commission (FCC), but also by state and local laws, dealing with privacy and real estate.
 Telecommunications law is an area with many controversies as new technologies are created and invented by entrepreneurs.
 Google is now spending more money lobbying in Washington DC than any oil company.
 From net neutrality to cable contracts to spectrum management the world of telecommunications law continues to grow and change along with technology.

 Why all three?

-While our students generally pick a focus area for their thesis, we require our students to take classes in all three areas.
+While our students generally pick a focus area for their independent research, we require our students to take classes in all three areas.
 Why?
 You can’t launch a space vehicle or operate a communications satellite without licensing communication spectrum from the FCC.
 You can’t discuss cyber warfare without addressing the possibility of satellites as targets.
 The connections go on and on.
 These three areas are intrinsically linked by the technology they require and the laws and policies that impact them.
 Nebraska law is the one program in the world to specialize in all three and require our graduates to obtain a well-rounded understanding of the changing legal frontier.